Durham College, Oxford: Hatfield's endowment

 The statutes drawn up stated that the fellows were to take instruction in philosophy and theology; they were also to oversee the selection of the scholars, four of whom were to be drawn from North Yorkshire and four from the Diocese of Durham.
 Once selected, the eight scholars would learn philosophy and grammar, whilst being paid to assist the monks in unspecified day-to-day tasks.
 All students were expected to remain for seven or eight years to complete their instruction.
-The running of the College would be overseen by one of the fellows, who was to take the title of Warden.
+The running of the college would be overseen by one of the fellows, who was to take the title of Warden.

-The funds proved sufficient for the laying out of a quadrangle around which various buildings were constructed, including living quarters, a refectory, a chapel (1408–9) and a library (1417–8).
+The funds proved sufficient for the laying out of college buildings over the following years.
+A new gate onto Horsemonger Street was constructed in 1397, opening onto a walled road leading to a quadrangle of new buildings, including living quarters, a refectory, a chapel (1408–9, with the aid of a bequest from Bishop Walter Skirlaw) and a library (1417–8).
+The chapel was licensed for interments by a bull of Pisan Pope John XIII in 1412.

+There were occasional disputes over authority in the college, with the prior studentium of Gloucester College claiming (with some legal justification) authority over all Benedictine monks resident at the university, including those in Durham College and Canterbury College.
+Prior of Durham John Wessington, who had earlier been the college's bursar, wrote a treatise in 1422 arguing that the college's students should be exempt from this authority because the college predated the appointment of the prior.

 The college also seems to have acted as a home for students from other Northern Benedictine abbeys, including York and Whitby.
-Rooms also seem to have been rented to others who were not part of the foundation, including university chancellor Gilbert Kymer, whose acts during his second period as chancellor (1446-53) were dated from Durham College.
+Rooms also seem to have been rented to others who were not part of the foundation, including university chancellor Gilbert Kymer, whose acts during his second period as chancellor (1446–1453) were dated from Durham College.

+"University monks" were influential in the governance of Durham Priory in its later years: six wardens of the college became priors of Durham, and many others held other important posts such as priors of Coldingham Priory and Finchale Priory.